maucejo/elspub/README.md

 ### Subfigures

-Subfigures are not built-in features of Typst, but the `elsevier-replica` template provides a way to handle them.
+Subfigures are not built-in features of Typst, but the `elspub` template provides a way to handle them.
 It is based on the `subpar` package that allows you to create subfigures and properly reference them.

 ```typ
   #subfigure(